franciskershaw/game-of-fives/testing.md

 The initial run of testing on the W3C html validator displayed one warning:

-* Empty h2 element, which I decided to disregard as my JavaScript file fills the content of h2 once the page has loaded.
+* Empty h2 element, which I disregarded as my JavaScript file fills the content of h2 once the page has loaded.

 ### game.html